+CHAPTER

-CHAPTER 2 z/OS Installation
+z/OS Installation

-This chapter describes the installation of Stonebranch Solutions 4.2.0 on the z/OS operating system.
-Unless otherwise specified, all references to Stonebranch Solutions for z/OS in this chapter refer to version 4.2.0.
+This chapter describes the installation of Stonebranch Inc.'s Stonebranch Solutions 4.3.0 for z/OS on a z/OS operating system.
+Unless otherwise specified, all references to Stonebranch Solutions for z/OS in this chapter refer to version 4.3.0.

-Stonebranch Solutions for z/OS is provided in an easily installed, one-time installation package.
+Stonebranch Solutions for z/OS is provided in an easily installed, one-time installation package (see Section 2.2 Stonebranch Solutions for z/OS Package).

-For information on installation of Stonebranch Solutions on z/OS UNIX System Services (USS), see Chapter 3 z/OS USS Installation.
+The z/OS package includes the components for Stonebranch Solutions for z/OS UNIX System Services (USS).
+For information on installation of Stonebranch Solutions for z/OS USS, see Chapter 3 z/OS USS Installation.